Bangladeshi cuisine: Chittagong Division

-Beef dishes are popular with Bengali Muslims and often served at Mezban feasts, where they indicate prosperity.
+Beef dishes are popular with Bengali Muslims and are often served at Mezban feasts, where they indicate prosperity.

 Hindus tend to cook with fish rather than beef.
 The Hindu community of Chittagong organises Mezban feasts each year as "Chittagong Parishad", with curries of fish and vegetables.

 Kala bhuna, blackened beef, is a dish from Chittagong made of beef shoulder cooked with spices until dark and tender.

 Durus kura or duroos is a dish comprising a whole chicken cooked in thick broth, served with rice, either as polao or khichuri.
-It also a part of Rohingya Cuisine.
+It is also a part of Rohingya Cuisine.

 Akhni, also commonly known as Orosher Biriyani is a biriyani variant made with chinigura rice (an aromatic, short-grained rice).
 It contains cubes of beef or goat meat with potatoes and dried fruits.

 Chittagong is near the coast and has several dishes using sea fish, including rupchanda (silver pomfret) and loita (Bombay duck).
 Shutki is cured and dried loita, a pungent delicacy typical of the region.
 Churi (ribbonfish) is dried then cooked with chili and onions.
 Koral/bhetki (barramundi) and giant tiger prawns from the Bay of Bengal are eaten in coastal regions.